-- Regular meetings of the Board shall be held at 10:00 a.m. on the second Monday of each month, except when this date falls on a legal holiday, in which case the meeting will be rescheduled in accordance with law.
-In no event shall any appeal of a decision of the Director of Safety and Permits be heard before 1:00 p.m.
-All meetings shall be held in the City Council Chamber (First Floor of City Hall) unless otherwise announced by the Board. - 2.
-Special meetings may be held at the call of the Chair, or at the request of four members, provided, that each member shall be notified at least forty-eight (48) hours before the set time, except that the announcement of a special meeting at any meeting at which a quorum is present shall be sufficient notice of such meeting.
+- 1. Regular meetings of the Board shall be held at 10:00 a.m. on the second Monday of each month, except when this date falls on a legal holiday, in which case the meeting will be rescheduled in accordance with law. - 2.
+Special meetings may be held at the call of the Chair, or at the request of four members, provided that each member shall be notified at least forty-eight (48) hours before the set time, except that the announcement of a special meeting at any meeting at which a quorum is present shall be sufficient notice of such meeting.